trema/testfirst-trema/intro/intro.md

 * ... because we use C and Ruby
 * (NOX = C++, Beacon = Java)
-* This is the main reason!
+* That's the main reason!

 !SLIDE bullets small